PKua007/rampack/docs/input-file.md

 )
 ```

-Monte Carlo move performing rotations of particles around the specified axis - either global or shape axis (in shape
+Monte Carlo move performing rotations of particles around the specified axis - either global (lab) or shape axis (in
-coordinates).
-If current step size is equal *current_step*, the rotation angle is selected uniformly from the interval
+local shape coordinates).
+If the current step size is equal *current_step*, the rotation angle is selected uniformly
-[-*current_step*, *current_step*].
+from the interval [-*current_step*, *current_step*].

 Arguments: